kuzzleio/documentation/src/api/1/controller-security/get-credentials-by-id/index.md

 ## Response

-Return credentials information (depend on the authentication strategy).
+Returns credentials information (depend on the authentication strategy).

 ### Example with the "local" authentication strategy: